How to troubleshoot a faulty pond or aquarium airpump

 Airpumps provide vital oxygen to ponds and aquariums, helping to keep fish and even filter bacteria alive.
-But lots of things can negatively affect airpump performance and the number of bubbles they produce, and sometimes air flow can stop altogether.

-Check for kinks
+Check for kinks in the airline

 The most common cause of reduced or lack of airflow is a kink in the airline.
 Check the whole length of the airline to make sure it isn’t bent, squeezed or folded anywhere.
 If you need to bend airline through 90 degrees consider using a 90-degree elbow fitting.
 Silicone airline may also bend more easily without kinking versus PVC.

-Check the depth
+Check the pond water depth

 Check the airstone

-Check the valves
+Check the airpump valves

 Some airpumps have air control wheels built-in.
 Or a tap, valve or manifold may be fitted in the air tubing.
 Pull the airline off one end, turn the taps or valves to fully open and see if you can feel the air being blown from it.
 Remove the airstone and place the airline into a bucket of water.
 If bubbles are coming out the pump is working.